JetBrains/Qodana/topics/inspect-python-code.md

-[//]: # (title: Inspect Python code)
+[//]: # (title: Analyze Python code)

-<link-summary>A use case explaining how you can Qodana to inspect your Python code.</link-summary>
+<link-summary>A use case explaining how you can use Qodana to analyze your Python code.</link-summary>

 <var name="JenkinsCred" value="https://www.jenkins.io/doc/book/using/using-credentials/#adding-new-global-credentials"/>
 <var name="docker-image" value="jetbrains/qodana-&lt;python|community&gt;:2025.1"/>

-To inspect your Python codebase, depending on your %product% [license](pricing.md), you can employ the following linters:
+To analyze your Python codebase, depending on your %product% [license](pricing.md), you can employ the following linters:

 <tabs>
 <tab id="inspect-python-code-linters" title="Linters">